 Garcinia is generally considered safe, but some people have experienced nausea, digestive problems, stomach cramps, and headaches while taking it.
 There is also some evidence that it may cause liver toxicity.
 Please see our more extensive article on the possible side effects of garcinia cambogia.

-There are many brands of Garcinia Cambogia available, and you can find a few reviews scattered on different sites, such as this one or this one on Amazon.com.
-If you factor in that almost every product on Amazon now has a certain percentage of fake, glowing reviews, the percentage of good to bad reviews on there isn’t impressive.
+There are many brands of Garcinia Cambogia available, and you can find many reviews online.
+If you factor in that almost every product on Amazon now has a certain percentage of fake positive reviews, the percentage of good to bad reviews on there isn’t impressive.
 Notice that there are as many 1 to 3 star ratings as there are 4 and 5 star ratings.
-A search of GNC finds several Garcinia Cambogia products, but very few reviews as of this writing.

 You may be interested in our article on how to select the right brand of garcinia cambogia extract.

-Whenever Dr. Oz gets excited about a new product, affiliate marketers are quick to advertise – often using his name without permission.
+Whenever Dr. Oz touts a new product, affiliate marketers are quick to advertise – often using his name without permission.
 Garcinia cambogia is no exception.
 We recently spotted an ad being advertised with a picture of Dr. Oz along with a before-and-after stock photo.
-This ad linked to a page on smart-lifestyles.net, which has many of the same stock photos and verbiage we saw back in the acai craze of 2009.
-This affiliate site feeds you over to puregarciniacambogia.com.
-That site has the fake “almost out of stock” warning, and encourages their “free bottle” which is almost always a miniscule free trial which ends up costing you dearly.
+This ad linked to an affiliate website, which had many of the same stock photos and verbiage we saw back in the acai craze of 2009.
+That affiliate site sent users to yet another garcinia vendor offering the typical “almost out of stock” warning, and pumped their “free bottle” – which was a minuscule free trial leading to an expensive subscription.

 If you want to try Garcinia Cambogia, visit your local health or supplement store.
 You can compare different brands, and you won’t get stuck in a recurring subscription which may prove difficult to cancel.
 Also keep in mind that every “miracle pill” Dr. Oz has touted has ended up not being so miraculous.